 Nothing is more frustrating for DOTA 2 players than finding themselves stuck in a whirlpool of defeats, and that too when they’re desperate to climb the MMR ladder.
 Unfortunately, the more desperate they become, the more they slide towards the bottom.
 This is not an unknown phenomenon, as DOTA 2 is all about keeping a cool head and not letting losses become a bigger disappointment than they already are.
 Enough about losses and desperation.
 If you’re here, then you’re surely looking to improve your solo MMR.
+MMR boost can help you in such scenario.
 Well, you’ve certainly come to the right place for help because in this guide, you’ll be learning the sure-fire ways to ensure that the fate of your future DOTA 2 ranked games leave you pleased and celebrating.
 So without further ado, let’s get started.

 Learn the Basics

 You shouldn’t expect yourself to win games unless you invest time in learning the basics.
 This includes learning about the different heroes and their abilities, importance of observer wards and sentries, locations and spawn time of neutral creeps and ancient creeps, rune locations and timing, map design, items and their recipes, etc. Basically, you need to learn the ABC of DOTA 2 before you actually dive into ranked match making.
 And even then, don’t expect yourself to start winning from the get go.
 You might win by fluke, but remember, the aim is to win consistently, not occasionally and that too by fluke.